portals-project/vldb2023demo/shoppingcart.md

 # Demo 1: Shopping Cart

-The shopping cart scenario consists of four services: an inventory; cart; order; and an analytics service.
-The application shows how services can be dynamically composed together with inter-dependencies between them.
-Additionally, the application shows how the Portal service can be used as a core component for messaging between services.
+The shopping cart scenario consists of four services: an inventory, cart, order, and an analytics service.
+The application shows how services can be composed together dynamically.
+Additionally, the application shows how the Portal service can be used as a core component for connecting the services.

-The shopping cart's inventory manages the inventory state in an operator, and exposes this state as a portal service.
+The shopping cart's inventory manages is managed by a dataflow operator, which holds the state and exposes the state as a portal service.
 It can handle either GetItem (take an item from the inventory) or PutItem (put the item back) requests.
+Note that, in addition to replying to requests, an operator may also emit an event (on its outgoing stream) as a result to a request.
 The user cart interacts with the inventory from one of its operators.
-For example, to add an item to the cart, it will have to request to get the item (GetItem) from the inventory, by calling the inventory portal, and await the response from the call.
+For example, to add an item to the cart, it will have to request to get the item (GetItem) from the inventory by calling the inventory portal, and await the response from the call.
 The successfully checked-out carts will be consumed by the order service.
 Lastly, there is an analytics service, that consumes the order history in order to provide real-time recommendations.
 In our example, this produces a top-100 list of item purchases, accessible as a portal service.

 ## Demo Experience